isomerpages/pmo-nccs/_singapores-climate-action/National Circumstances/impact-of-climate-change-in-singapore.md

 Phase 2 of the study makes use of the projections from Phase 1 to examine the climate change impacts on areas such as water resources and drainage, biodiversity and greenery, network infrastructure and building infrastructure.

-The CCRS has started work on the third Climate Change Study for Singapore (V3) which will contextualise the findings from the [Intergovernmental Panel on Climate Change’s (IPCC) Working Group I Sixth Assessment Report](https://www.ipcc.ch/assessment-report/ar6/), study its impact on Singapore, and provide localised and high-resolution climate projections derived from the latest climate models used by the IPCC.